 What did you expect?
 We live in a world worshiping the biceps, kid.

 People have been successfully convinced that they need to spend their hard earned money on gym memberships.
 There are gyms that offer annual memberships and are willing to do anything to get your signature.
 It’s business as usual.
 Fortunately, there is a way to cut on these expenses.
 The secret is not a new concept.
 In fact, it’s very old and dates back to the creation of the world.
 It’s called – bodyweight exercises.

 What about legs?

 Sprinting is explosive running.
 It murders your posterior chain – hamstrings and glutes.
-It’s not uncommon for strong squatters to go for a sprint only to realize the next day that their hamstrings were killed.
-Since sprints really hit the fast twitch fibers of the leg, they also build muscle.
-A quick comparison between famous sprinters and marathon runners reveals which activity promotes and requires serious muscle hypertrophy.
-Additionally, you can add different kind of jumping exercises to really finish the leg musculature.
-However, it would be foolish to say that the classic exercises such as squats, legs presses and deadlifts are not highly beneficial to the lower body.
-They are, and many sprinters are incorporating them in their routines.
+It’s not uncommon for strong squatters and/or deadlifters to go for a sprint and wake up with murdered hamstrings the next day.
+Since sprints hit the fast twitch fibers of the leg, they also build muscle.
+A quick comparison between famous sprinters and marathon runners reveals which activity promotes and requires more muscle mass.
+Additionally, you can add jumping exercises to really finish the leg musculature.
+However, it would be foolish to say that classic movements such as squats, legs presses and deadlifts are not highly beneficial to the lower body.
+They are, and many sprinters are incorporating them.

 To get the best of both worlds, you could combine bodyweight training for the upper body and barbells/machines for the legs and hips.
 That way you can cut your time in the gym by two and still achieve optimal stimulation.

 Note: If you are a natural bodybuilder, no amount of exercises will ever get you to the level of the pros.
 The natty limits are lower.
 And yet, I can assure that if you achieve the numbers in the guide, you will be happy with your physique.